Creating Plot Twists

 // v1.0 - Original signature

-async syncBatch(batchNumber: number, authToken: string, calendarId: string) {
+async syncBatch(batchNumber: number, calendarId: string) {

 // Process batch